 Soltani has represented numerous human rights cases, including those of Ali Afshari, Akbar Gangi, Haleh Esfandiari, the family of Zahra Kazemi, the family of Zahra Bani-Yaghoub and several Nationalist-Religious figures.
 He has also acted for numerous closed-down publications and student activists.

 2)We demand forAbdolfattah Soltani to receive urgently needed medical care for the torture wounds inflicted by prison authorities.

 3) We demand the prison authorities, all government forces, agents, police, and basij to stop the inhumane torture of Iranian citizens in prison in Iran!

-The Free Abdolfattah Soltani petition to Ahmed Shaheed, UN, Navi Pillay, Ban Ki Moon, IR Embassies, Amnesty, HRW, EU members was written by Anette Meyer and is in the category Human Rights at GoPetition.
+The Free Abdolfattah Soltani petition to Ahmed Shaheed, UN, Navi Pillay, Ban Ki Moon, Amnesty, HRW, EU members was written by Anette Meyer and is in the category Human Rights at GoPetition.
 Contact author here.
 Petition tags: iran, human rights, political prisoner, iran election, 25 bahman